Cruelty In The Bible?

 The first plague, turning the Nile to blood, was a judgment against Apis, the god of the Nile, Isis, goddess of the Nile, and Khnum, guardian of the Nile.
 The Nile was also believed to be the bloodstream of Osiris, who was reborn each year when the river flooded.
 The river, which formed the basis of daily life and the national economy, was devastated, as millions of fish died in the river and the water was unusable.
 Pharaoh was told, By this you will know that I am the LORD (Exodus 7:17)."

-Here is a list of the ten plagues and the Egyptian gods they targeted:
+The following is a list of the ten plagues and the names of the Egyptian god(s) they targeted::

 - Nile tuned to blood - APIs, Isis, Osiris, and Khnum, all gods related to the Nile